 The process of learning a musical instrument is certainly a complicated one!
 We were not really designed to play flutes.
 So we have to learn the notes on the instrument and then work out how to play music.
 Then we also have to be aware of numerous physical challenges.
 Simply Flute – Daily Exercises Volume 1 will help you with this!

 The tongue has to learn new tricks too!
 We simply can’t rely on our various languages as the main means of articulation.
 The English language is notoriously bad for anything other than hard and aggressive articulation.
 The way we start a note has to be expressive and be in ‘harmony’ with the style and era of music we are trying to interpret.
-So we need to be able to operate the tongue in a sensitive way.
-As in the English language we virtually ricochet the tongue off the roof of the mouth.
-We are not going to be able to communicate the range of articulation attack necessary in a Brahms Symphony, or in much of the impressionistic French repertoire.
-Unless we take drastic measures to alter our tongue actions.
+We need to be able to operate the tongue in a sensitive way.
+In the English language we virtually ricochet the tongue off the top of the mouth.
+As such we are not going to be able to communicate the range of articulation attack necessary in a Brahms Symphony.
+We need to take drastic measures to alter our tongue actions.
 French is the one language on the planet that contains these sensitivities.
-So, they have great wine, amazing cheese and wonderful articulation…
+They have great wine, amazing cheese and wonderful articulation…

 Our fingers definitely were not designed to operate all those keys!
 For a start, we all know that the 4th and 5th fingers in both hands were sent by the devil to make our progress as slow and as complicated as possible!
 Added to this, the flute goes out of our vision to the right and we have no idea as to exactly what those fingers are getting up to!
 Then, in the top octave, with all of its complicated cross fingerings, the comparatively comfortable operation of the first two octaves goes out of the window.
 In particular in fast passages, our fingers end up looking like scurrying spider’s legs!